...

 As you approach High 1 Resort, you’ll pass through towns like Gohan-eup and Sabuk-eup, where the roads are lined with rental shops, convenience stores, and restaurants.

 To purchase discounted lift tickets at a rental shop, you typically need to pay via Korean bank transfer.
-In return, you’ll receive a receipt, which you can exchange for a lift ticket at the resort’s ticket window.
-Be sure to ask the shop directly about these tickets, as they’re not always advertised with signs.
+In return, you’ll receive a receipt, which you then exchange for a lift ticket at the resort’s ticket window.
+Be sure to ask the rental shop directly about these tickets, as they’re not generally advertised with signs.

-While this process may seem a bit dodgy, it’s completely legitimate and common at most Korean ski resorts.
-During my visits in the 2023–2024 season, I paid ₩51,000 and ₩48,000 KRW (roughly $40 USD) for a 7-hour ticket using this method, compared to the listed price of ₩70,000 for the same duration.
+This might feel a bit dodgy at first, but it’s legitimate, and in my experience, widely practiced at most Korean ski resorts.
+During the 2023–2024 season at High 1, I paid ₩51,000 and ₩48,000 (around $40 USD) for 7-hour lift tickets from a rental shop, as opposed to the standard ₩70,000 price for the same duration.

 Unless you’re short on time, I recommend avoiding the resort’s ticket windows, as you can almost always find a discount in Korea.
 Whether you’re booking a package, buying tickets online, or visiting a nearby rental shop, there are typically ways to save.